simoncozens/unicopedia-plus/README.md

 <img src="screenshots/unicode-references.png" width="1080px" alt="Unicode References screenshot">

-## Unihan Inspector
+## Unihan Data Finder

+### Find by Tag Value

+- The **Find by Tag Value** feature of the **Unihan Data Finder** utility displays a list of basic data (symbol, code point, Unihan tag and value(s) of matching Unihan characters searched by tag value, including through regular expressions.
+- Use the <kbd>Unihan Tag</kbd> drop-down menu to select the tag you wish to search value(s) by.
+- Use the <kbd>Categories</kbd> checkbox to toggle between: all Unihan tags ordered alphabetically, or grouped by categories in the drop-down menu.
+- After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
+- It is possible to choose how many characters are shown one page at a time.
-- The **Unihan Inspector** utility displays all available properties for each of the 88889 Unihan characters defined in  the set of data files contained in the [Unihan.zip](https://www.unicode.org/Public/UNIDATA/Unihan.zip) archive file:
+- The search is performed on the 88889 Unihan characters (or code points) defined in  the set of data files contained in the [Unihan.zip](https://www.unicode.org/Public/UNIDATA/Unihan.zip) archive file:
     - *Unihan_DictionaryIndices.txt*
     - *Unihan_DictionaryLikeData.txt*
     - *Unihan_IRGSources.txt*